sparkfabrik/company-playbook/content/tools-and-policies/frontend-guidelines-drupal8.md

 * Predictable: CSS should be consistent and understandable.
 Changes should do what you would expect;
 * Reusable: CSS rules should be abstract and decoupled, In the future new components should be built quickly from existing parts.
 * Maintainable: As new components and features are needed, it should be easy to add, modify and extend CSS without breaking (or refactoring) existing styles.
-* Scalable: CSS should be easy to manage for a single developer or for large, distributed teams.
+* Scalable: CSS should be easy to manage for a single developer or large, distributed teams.

 #### Best practices